 Baked beans, slow cooked, are the perfect solution.
 Forget about the tins with their watery, insipid offerings.
 These beans are exceptional and have a full, smoky flavour and a surprising hint of liquorice.
 A pot of these made the old-fashioned way can warm up the coldest day.

 They are especially good if the extended family drops by or you have to feed a gang of passing cowboys.
 They are cheap, and my word, there's plenty of them.

 Baked beans have long been associated with Boston, mostly because that fine city also had a thriving run industry, which consumed vast quantities of molasses.
-Any left-over molasses was also handy as a primary ingredient in the local baked bean recipe.
+Any leftover molasses was also handy as a primary ingredient in the locally baked bean recipe.

 It's necessary to keep the beans moist once they're baking, but not to add too much water at a time.
 I check on them on the hour and add a small amount of water as needed.

 The biggest trick is not to stir the beans at all, ever.
 This will make them go mushy and annoy the Chief Bean Eater.
 Just check on the water and the clock.

 Serve with well-mashed spud and forget about the greens.

 - 1 kg dry haricot beans

 - 1 onion, peeled (not chopped)

 Soak beans overnight in a large bowl – use plenty of water because they expand.